SwastikTheSorcerer/Weather-App/README.md

-# Weather-App
 # 🌦 Weather App

 A sleek and simple weather app built using HTML, CSS, and JavaScript — powered by the OpenWeatherMap API.

-> ⚔ A practice project forged in the fires of code discipline, designed to slay bugs and summon real-time weather data with elegance.

 ---